New York Times-bestselling and award-winning thriller author

 About Chris Pavone

-Chris used this experience to write The Expats, an espionage thriller that was an instant New York Times and international bestseller, hailed as “smart, clever suspense” by John Grisham and “bristling with suspense and elegantly crafted” by Patricia Cornwell; The Expats won a 2013 Edgar (the Academy Award of mysteries and thrillers), and is being developed for film and published in nearly twenty languages.
+He turned this experience into The Expats, an international thriller that was an instant New York Times bestseller, winner of a 2013 Anthony Award as well as the Edgar (the Academy Award of mysteries and thrillers), published in more than twenty languages, and is being developed for film.

-His third and latest release, The Travelers, has been hailed as the New York Post’s “Best Books of 2016”.
-Janet Maslin of the New York Times said, “The Travelers does confirm what Mr. Pavone’s first two books have established: that when it comes to quick-witted, breathless thrillers that trot the globe, his are top-tier.”
+Chris’s second thriller—also an immediate bestseller—was The Accident, based on his intimate knowledge of the publishing business, which the New York Times called “unputdownable.”
+And his third novel, The Travelers, an Indie bestseller, was hailed by Janet Maslin of the Times: “The Travelers does confirm what Mr. Pavone’s first two books have established: that when it comes to quick-witted, breathless thrillers that trot the globe, his are top-tier.”

 Chris has appeared on TV such as Face the Nation and radio such as All Things Considered, BBC-Scotland, RTE-Radio Ireland, and Pia Lindström Presents on Sirius.
-He has spoken at dozens of book festivals, conferences, bookstores, and libraries across America and Europe, combining a personal journey with humor for an entertaining and insightful presentation about the real-life inspirations for his critically acclaimed novels.
+He has written for the New York Times Book Review and the newspaper, and has spoken at dozens of book festivals, conferences, bookstores, and libraries across America and Europe, combining a personal journey with humor for an entertaining and insightful presentation about the real-life inspirations for his critically acclaimed, bestselling novels.

 Turning the Ordinary of Life into the Extraordinary of Fiction